What is Cash Flow from Operations?

 Points to Note

-• Depreciation and amortization is added back to net income as it was deducted in arriving at that figure.
-It is not a cash expense, however, the purchase of a non-current asset gives rise to a cash outflow and this would have been reflected under investing activities in the year of purchase.
+• Depreciation and amortization (D&A) are added back to Net Income as it was deducted in arriving at Net Income on the Income statement.
+It is not a cash expense; however, the purchase of a Non-Current Asset gives rise to a cash outflow and this would have been reflected elsewhere on the Cash Flow statement under Investing activities in the year of purchase

-• The increase in inventory is a deduction: if inventory rises, more inventory is purchased so cash falls.
+• The increase in Inventory is a deduction: if inventory rises on the balance sheet, it suggests that more inventory has been purchased so cash falls